 Another warning: I was trying to set up a tunnel to use a remote server, not to access a remote site to read or upload files.
 I know some people will need to do that, perhaps to reach their work site from home.
 My method could no doubt be adapted for that purpose, but this isn't what I was doing.

-In what follows I don't describe all the false trails I followed but I do indicate places where special care is needed.
+I don't describe all the false trails I followed but I do indicate places where special care is needed.
 These are identified as Tips, which are italicised to distinguish them from Steps.

 I found there were two stages in getting vpn to work: 1. connecting to the server and 2. arranging to route all traffic through the server once the tunnel was open.
 I describe these separately.